On the stability and convergence of a class of consensus systems with a nonlinear input: Optimised Consensus for a Speed Advisory System

-where we assume that the sequence $\{P(k)\}_{k\in \N}$ satisfies the conditions of uniform strong ergodicity specified in Section~\ref{sec:notation}.
 As we assume that the $f_i$ are strictly convex, their derivatives are strictly increasing.
 We assume that each $f'_{i}$ has a strictly positive and bounded growth, i.e., there exist constants $d_{\min}^{(i)}$ and $d_{\max}^{(i)}$; such that for any $a \neq b$

 We claim that provided $\mu$ is chosen according to